aspnet-contrib/AspNet.Security.OAuth.Providers/README.md

 **AspNet.Security.OAuth.Providers** is actively maintained by **[Kévin Chalet](https://github.com/PinpointTownes)** ([@PinpointTownes](https://twitter.com/PinpointTownes)).

 We would love it if you could help contributing to this repository.
-Please look at [CONTRIBUTING.md](CONTRIBUTING.md).

 **Special thanks to our contributors:**